Baptism Preparation for Infants/Children

 Non-Catholic adults who wish to learn more about Baptism in the Catholic Church are invited to participate in the Rite of Christian Initiation for Adults program.
 For more information, contact the Parish office, 757-898-5570 ext, 10

 Have you been asked to be a Godparent or Confirmation Sponsor?

-The Sacrament of Baptism is celebrated on the second and fourth weekend of each month; Saturday at 3 pm or Sunday following the 11 o’clock Mass.
+The Sacrament of Baptism is celebrated on the second and fourth weekend of each month; Saturday at 3 pm or Sunday following the 11:30 Mass.
 Baptisms also may be celebrated during Mass (except during Holy Week).
 Scheduling of your child’s baptism will be determined upon completion of the baptismal class.
-Please contact Deacon Jim 757-898-5570.
+For more information, contact the Parish office, 757-898-5570.

 The Sacrament of Baptism in the Catholic Church

 Go therefore and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded of you (Matthew 28:19-20).
 Baptism is the first sacrament celebrated in the process of becoming a full member of the Church community.
 It is the first of the three Sacraments of Initiation Baptism, Confirmation and Eucharist.
 Baptism is, like all the sacraments, a gift from God.
 Water is the universal symbol.
 Water is absolutely essential for all life.
 Water cleanses and restores.
 It is the waters of Baptism which give us new life.
 In accordance, through Baptism we also die to our old sinful selves in order to be restored and resurrected in the new life of Christ.